Policy last updated

 Enrolment, budget and reporting information

 The Indicative Student Resource Package (SRP) is based on Profile and enrolment information as at Term 3 of the year prior.
-Allocations are updated in the Confirmed SRP, capturing enrolment and application changes that occur between Term 3 of the prior year and Term 1 of the current year.
+Allocations are then updated in the Confirmed SRP, capturing enrolment and application changes that occur between Term 3 of the prior year and Term 1 of the current year.

 Where enrolment details are not correct in CASES21 prior to budget critical dates each term, Tier 3 student-level funding cannot be guaranteed.
 Enrolment details for new or current students must be promptly uploaded to CASES21.